JosephCottam/PythonVIS2014/README.md

 web versions that we will be presenting, if you do not wish to install the virtual machine and software.

-*All materials will be available afterwards on github at: http://github.com/JosephCottam/PythonVIS2014*
+*All materials (except for the VM) will be available afterwards on github at: http://github.com/JosephCottam/PythonVIS2014*